Genshii8/skyhold.gg/pages-markdown/arms/What's New - Arms Warriors in BfA.md

 - [Avatar](http://bfa.wowhead.com/spell=107574/avatar) now generates 20 rage.
 <br>
 <br>
 - [Cleave](http://bfa.wowhead.com/spell=845/cleave) has been moved to a talent, in place of [Titanic Might](http://bfa.wowhead.com/spell=202612/titanic-might).
-Now applies [Deep Wounds](http://bfa.wowhead.com/spell=262111/mastery-deep-wounds) when it hits 3+ targets, and it's rage cost has been bumped up to 20.
+Now applies [Deep Wounds](http://bfa.wowhead.com/spell=262111/mastery-deep-wounds) when it hits 3+ targets and it's rage cost has been bumped up to 20.
 <br>
 <br>
-- [Fervor of Battle](http://bfa.wowhead.com/spell=202316/fervor-of-battle) has changed.
-It now increases [Whirlwind](http://bfa.wowhead.com/spell=1680/whirlwind) damage by 10%, and casts a free  [Slam](http://bfa.wowhead.com/spell=1464/slam) on your primary target as well.
+- [Fervor of Battle](http://bfa.wowhead.com/spell=202316/fervor-of-battle) now increases [Whirlwind](http://bfa.wowhead.com/spell=1680/whirlwind) damage by 10%, and casts a free [Slam](http://bfa.wowhead.com/spell=1464/slam) on your primary target as well.
 This [Slam](http://bfa.wowhead.com/spell=1464/slam) is affected by [Sweeping Strikes](http://bfa.wowhead.com/spell=260708/sweeping-strikes).
 <br>
 <br>
 - [Deadly Calm](http://bfa.wowhead.com/spell=262228/deadly-calm) is now an active, moved in place of [Focused Rage](http://bfa.wowhead.com/spell=207982/focused-rage).
 It reduces the rage cost of your abilites by 100% for 6s (on the GCD).